Daniel-Warner-X/design-with-cursor-quickstart/README.md

 # Cursor for UX Designers

-This project provides a quickstart guide for **UX Designers** looking to integrate Cursor into their workflow.
+This project provides a quickstart guide for **UX Designers** looking to integrate generative AI tools into their workflow.
 Whether you're new to coding or want to streamline your design-to-development process, this guide offers practical steps to get you up and running quickly.

 ## 1\.
 Jumpstart Your Project